nickeldan/elfjack/README.md

 This returns a pointer to a thread-local buffer of size `EJ_ERROR_BUFFER_SIZE` (defined in [elfjack/config.h](include/elfjack/config.h)).

-When done with the info object, its resources can be released by
+When done with the info object, its resources can be released with

 ```c
 ejReleaseInfo(ejElfInfo *info);
 ```

 `ejElfInfo` is a mostly opaque structure, at least in intention.
-That is, most of its fields should not be accessed by the users of the library.
+That is, most of its fields should not be accessed by users of the library.
 The exception is

 ```c
 typedef struct ejElfInfo {